trustedlogin/docs/docs/flows.md

 The Vendor plugin receives the envelope.
 It includes the Site URL associated with the Site Access Key but not the endpoint, which is required to log in.

-The Vendor plugin decrypts the envelope and extracts the credentials, then cryptographically generates the URL to access Client site (using `TrustedLogin\Vendor\Endpoint::envelope_to_url()`).
+The Vendor plugin decrypts the envelope and extracts the credentials, then cryptographically generates the URL to access Client site (using [`TrustedLogin\Vendor\TrustedLoginService::envelopeToUrl()`](https://github.com/trustedlogin/vendor/blob/a62ec370bb5e715eed3524bf92c77482e785d273/php/TrustedLoginService.php#L395)).

 The site URL and the access parts are returned as an AJAX response, completing the request started in Step 1.